 Wild and Exotic Animals

-Most pet owners choose dogs or cats as their furry friends.
-However, there are those animal lovers who prefer a more exotic, and sometimes illegal, companion.
-Choosing a monkey, alligator, boa constrictor or tiger as a pet increases your liability exposure, and you could be opening yourself up to criminal prosecution as well, depending on the laws in your state where you live.
+There are those animal lovers who prefer a more exotic (and sometimes illegal) companion.
+Choosing a monkey, alligator, boa constrictor or tiger as a pet increases your exposure to civil liability, and you could be opening yourself up to criminal prosecution as well, depending on the laws in your state where you live.

 In general, a homeowner's insurance policy will cover an incident where your dog attacks someone and causes them injury.
-However, fair or not, many insurance companies are putting provisions in their policies that exclude certain breeds of dogs that are considered inherently dangerous, such as pit bulls and rottweilers.
+However, fair or not, many insurance companies are putting provisions in their policies that exclude certain breeds of dogs that the insurers consider inherently dangerous, such as pit bulls and rottweilers.
 (More: Does homeowners' insurance cover a dog bite claim?)

-A number of state and local governments have passed laws to restrict or ban certain breeds, regardless of a particular dog's behavior.
+A number of state and local governments have passed laws to restrict or ban ownership of certain breeds of dog, regardless of past incidents of bad behavior.
 Some laws require owners of dangerous breeds to obtain a certain level of public liability insurance in case their dog attacks someone, and/or muzzle the animal while it's in public.

-The American Kennel Club (AKC), along with dog owners and animal rights organizations, strongly oppose specific breed legislation as discriminatory, but such legislation has so far been upheld when challenged in court.
+The American Kennel Club (AKC), along with dog owners and animal rights organizations, strongly oppose breed-specific specific legislation as discriminatory, but these kinds of laws have been upheld when challenged in court.

 Questions for Your Attorney

-- Do I have to worry about whether state or local laws and my homeowner's insurance policy are in agreement when it comes to coverage for pets that might be considered as exotic?
-Should I make sure there's no conflict?
+- Do I have to worry about whether local laws and my homeowner's insurance policy are in agreement when it comes to coverage for pets that might be considered exotic?

-- Can criminal charges be brought against a person who keeps an exotic pet in violation of the law if the pet hurts someone or causes property damage?
+- Can criminal charges be brought against a person who didn't know that their exotic pet was illegal?

 - In personal injury cases involving animals, do juries tend to view some breeds or species as more dangerous than others?